AllenDowney/ThinkDSP/tutorial.md

 ### Option 3

 You can read the notebooks on GitHub.
 [The repository is here](https://github.com/AllenDowney/ThinkDSP/tree/master/code).
 You should see the list of files in the repo.
-Open `workshop01.ipynb` or, if you just want to see the answers, open `workshop01_soln.ipynb`.
+Open `chap01.ipynb`.
+You should be able to read the notebook, but you won't be able to run the code.